OutdoorPenguin/media-file-renamer/README.md

 # dailies-toolkit 🎬

 A suite of Python tools for post-production dailies workflow.
-Built for film and TV — handles ingest, metadata, color, transcoding, and notifications.
+Built for film and TV — handles ingest, metadata, color, transcoding, sync, and notifications.

 ---